Skip to content

 • Revise storyboards throughout the pre-production and production process.

-animation-storyboard-examples-misu-yamenko-animeTwo separate examples of animation storyboard art by CGS animation mentor Misu Yamenko.
+animation-storyboard-examples-misu-yamenko-animeTwo separate examples of animation storyboard art by former CGS animation mentor Misu Yamenko.
 Misu is Art Director and Storyboard Artist at Alunite, Inc. in Tokyo.

 Learn more about the animation process at CG Spectrum!